Video Story as at July 2021

 As we took our ideas forward it became clear that people valued the concept of an “innovation ecosystem”, where the project would help to facilitate many other initiatives and charitable activities for the benefit of the local community.
 This really struck a chord and we got 98% approval ratings in our public consultation for the project.

 Of course, a huge amount of detailed work has gone on behind the scenes to make the project happen.
 This is often difficult to communicate as the information is technical and the detail is not necessarily of wider interest.
 Our concern from the outset has been to engage professionals who have extensive experience and the technical skills to advise us.
 We took a great deal of advice from Russell-Cooke Solicitors and the whole project is set up in such a way so as to ensure that, legally, any financial gains must be channeled back for community benefit ONLY.

 We wanted the best architects, so we used Robinson Kenning & Gallagher Architects and Surveyors who have over 40 years of experience working with heritage buildings.
-They have provided professional management all the way, from the outset of the initial feasibility study through to where we are now and have been a massive help in putting their seal of approval on the outcome.
+They have provided professional management all the way, from the outset of the initial feasibility study through to where we are now, they carried out a high number of site inspections during the conversion works and have been a massive help in putting their seal of approval on the outcome.
 The result is really very exciting, and we are sure that community facility users and future residents will love being here for many decades to come.

 We would love to hear from community organisations, charities, artists, social enterprises and anyone with an interest in using the facilities at The Lodge.
-We are happy to arrange visits by appointment as we make the finishing touches to the current phase of works.
-You are welcome to pop down and have a look.
+We are happy to arrange visits by appointment.

 If you would like to help with our plans or have further ideas on working with us to create a ‘community innovation ecosystem’ at The Lodge, we’d love to hear from you.